-- A. Move a recommendation of approval of Ordinance No. 31-19, a request for a rezoning from Medium Density Residential (RM) to Central Business District (CBD), finding that the rezoning and approval thereof is consistent with the Comprehensive Plan and meets the applicable criteria set forth in the Land Development Regulations. - B. Move a recommendation of denial of Ordinance No. 31-19, a request to for a rezoning from Medium Density Residential (RM) to Central Business District (CBD), finding that the rezoning and approval thereof is not consistent with the Comprehensive Plan and does not meet the applicable criteria set forth in the Land Development Regulations.
+A. Move a recommendation of approval of Ordinance No. 42-19, a request for a rezoning from Single-family Residential (R-1-A) to Central Business District (CBD), finding that the rezoning and approval thereof is consistent with the Comprehensive Plan and meets the applicable criteria set forth in the Land Development Regulations.

-C. Continue with Direction
+B. Move a recommendation of denial of Ordinance No. 42-19, a request to for a rezoning from Single-family Residential (R-1-A) to Central Business District (CBD), finding that the rezoning and approval thereof is not consistent with the Comprehensive Plan and does not meet the applicable criteria set forth in the Land Development Regulations.

-Public and Courtesy Notices Courtesy Notices are not applicable to this request Public Notices are not required for this request.
-X Courtesy Notices were provided to the following: X Public Notice was posted at the property on August 9, 2019.
-Northwest Neighborhood AllianceChamber of Commerce $\underline{\mathbf{X}}$ Public Notice was mailed to property owners within a 500' radius on August 9, 2019, ten days before the meeting date.
-Ebony of Delray Neighborhood Association $\underline{\text{N/A}}$ Public Notice was mailed to the adjacent property twenty days before the meeting date.
-X Public Notice was published in the Sun Sentinel on August 12, 2019, seven days before the meeting date.
-X Public Notice was posted to the City's website on August 9, 2019.
-X Public Notice was posted in the main lobby at City Hall on August 9, 2019.
+C. Continue with Direction Public and Courtesy Notices Courtesy Notices are not applicable to this request Public Notices are not required for this request.
+X Courtesy Notices were provided to the following: X Public Notice was posted at the property on November 8, 2019.
+NW Community Improvement Association (mail)Chamber of Commerce (email) X Public Notice was mailed to property owners within a 500' radius on November 8, 2019, ten days before the meeting date. $\underline{\text{N/A}}$ Public Notice was mailed to the adjacent property twenty days before the meeting date. $\underline{\mathbf{X}}$ Public Notice was published in the Sun Sentinel on November 9, 2019. $\underline{\mathbf{X}}$ Public Notice was posted to the City's website on November 8, 2019.
+X Public Notice was posted in the main lobby at City Hall on November 8, 2019.